 Found in a shelter with a severely damaged eye, he was given the very minimum dose of pain killers while waiting for his turn to be euthanized.
 LAP heard about his case and he was pulled from the shelter.
 While in surgery an infection was discovered.
 Pirates eye couldn’t be saved.
 He remained with LAP during his recovery adding more time to his life in a cage.
 When Pirate finally found a foster home he hid in the closet for 4 days only coming out to eat in the dark of night.
 Almost a week after arriving Pirate began to bond with his foster family.
 He played, purred, and was extremely affectionate.
 Finally, it was time to find Pirate a home.
 Afraid the transition would send him back into hiding, his new owner got prepared with his favorite treats and toys.
 Luckily, Pirate’s transition was flawless.
 He is now in a very loving home enjoying life as a healthy one-eyed cat.

-Little Angels Project, a non-profit organization in Agoura Hills, is treating 19 dogs that were rescued from the La Tuna Fire.
+Agoura Hills Little Angels Project in action treating dogs rescued from La Tuna fire.
 Kareen Wynter reports for the KTLA 5 News at 10 on September 6, 2017.

-Pierce College in Woodland Hills, Calif., canceled classes and opened their doors to people and animals seeking safety and shelter.
+Little Angels Project on scene at Pierce College in Woodland Hills, California, canceled classes and opened their doors to people and animals seeking safety and shelter.